kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/postcss@9WlPENh9g1xOv-zA64Tfg.md

 # PostCSS

-PostCSS is a tool for transforming CSS with JavaScript plugins.
-It allows developers to enhance their CSS workflow by automating repetitive tasks, adding vendor prefixes, and implementing future CSS features.
-PostCSS works as a preprocessor, but unlike Sass or Less, it's highly modular and customizable.
-Users can choose from a wide range of plugins or create their own to suit specific needs.
-Popular plugins include Autoprefixer for adding vendor prefixes, cssnext for using future CSS features, and cssnano for minification.
-PostCSS integrates well with various build tools and can be used alongside traditional CSS preprocessors.
-Its flexibility and performance make it a popular choice for optimizing CSS in modern web development workflows.
+PostCSS is a tool that uses JavaScript plugins to change CSS.
+It can automate tasks, add browser prefixes (like `-webkit-`), and let you use future CSS features now.
+It's like a CSS preprocessor but more flexible, as you pick the plugins you need.
+Popular plugins include Autoprefixer, cssnext, and cssnano (for making CSS smaller).
+PostCSS works with many build tools and is liked for its flexibility and speed in modern web development.

 Visit the following resources to learn more: